numbworks/nwpackageversions/docs/docs-nwpackageversions.md

 ## Introduction

-`nwpackageversions` is a Python module that helps with retrieving package information from PyPi.org and comparing them with what you have installed locally.
+`nwpackageversions` is a Python library that helps with retrieving package information from PyPi.org and comparing them with what you have installed locally.

 ## Getting Started